-- The first official police uniform made its appearance in 1863 when local policemen were fitted with dark blue serge coats, trousers, caps and black shoes. - However, the 1879 Commission of Inquiry, which was formed to look into the improvement of the Force, found that the heavily-woven fabric was impractical and uncomfortable in humid weather. - Hence, the blue serge uniform was phased out in 1893.
+- The first official police uniform made its appearance in 1863 when local policemen were fitted with dark blue serge coats, trousers, caps and black shoes. - However, the 1879 Commission of Inquiry, which was formed to look into the improvement of the Force, found that the heavily-woven fabric was impractical and uncomfortable in humid weather. - of the Force, woven fabric ncomfortable - Hence, the blue serge uniform was phased out in 1893.